 One of the problems that stem from going straight from a residential treatment program to everyday life is the possible presence of a dual diagnosis, or co-occurring disorders.
 “Co-occurring disorders” is a term for when one or more mental health disorders are present in the same person who has an addiction disorder at the same time.

 Some people might not be aware they have co-occurring disorders until they get an assessment at a clinic.
 Not only must your co-occurring disorders be treated in order for you to start to heal, but treatment for these disorders can also take some time.
 While many medications take a few days to start showing benefits, other medications might take weeks.
 Just because the medication takes a while does not mean it is not the one for you.
 Treating co-occurring disorders is a delicate, but necessary, process if you have a dual diagnosis.

 A PHP is one of the most essential programs for people who are struggling with addiction.
 These programs take time because there is no magic solution to an addiction disorder.
 Recovering from a serious condition such as an addiction disorder is a life long journey.
 We at Silver Linings Recovery Center are here for you every step of the way.

 Contact Silver Lining Recovery Center Today!

-Located in Langhorne, Pennsylvania we are a thirty-minute drive from Philadelphia, and we are also near many other locations such as Philadelphia, Doylestown, Yardley, Quakertown, Princeton, Hamilton, Trenton, Pennington and many more.
-This places patients within a convent driving distance from their homes to our center.
+With locations in Langhorne, Pennsylvania and East Windsor, New Jersey we are near many locations such as Philadelphia, Doylestown, Yardley, Quakertown, Princeton, Hamilton, Trenton, Pennington and many more.
+This places patients within a convenient driving distance from their homes to our center.